pmorch/keepassxc-wiki/Merge-strategy.md

 ## Merging Strategy and Requirements

-Merging a topic branch into an eternal branch should always be done in a fast-forward manner.
+Merging a topic branch into an eternal or release branch should always be done in a fast-forward manner.
 That means it needs to be [rebased](https://git-scm.com/docs/git-rebase) properly onto the latest revision of the target branch (usually `develop`) and merging is done without creating a merge commit (`git merge --ff`).
 Each commit on a merged branch needs to compile, pass all tests, and be in a usable state.
 Unless there is a very good reason for separating individual changes, this means that all changes of a branch should be merged into a single commit once a feature has been completed.

 Merged commits need to be descriptive.
 For very small commits this means they need to have a good title.
 For larger commits, add an exhaustive description about what the patch does and why after the title.
 Reference issues liberally.